 Currently, the following services are offered individually under the Family Conflict Resolution Program.
 Please note that some services may not be available in certain geographical regions.
 Note: If you are a professional who currently offers services to the public and would like your name to be added to our list of service providers or to be a member of our national professional advisory group then please forward your request here.

-Our Family Conflict Resolution Program encompasses a number of various individual services all intended to help families deal quickly and efficiently with conflict as a result of separation and/or divorce and/or child protection matters.
-The program includes a mediation component as the first step and in situations where mediation is not effective or is rejected by one of the parties, then community-based intervention process will be used to review the conflict and to make effective recommendations for the court.
+Our Family Assistance and Parent Support Program encompasses a number of various individual services all intended to help families deal quickly and efficiently with conflict as a result of separation and/or divorce and/or child protection matters.
+The program includes an education and mediation component as the first step and in situations where mediation is not effective or is rejected by one of the parties, then community-based intervention process will be used to review the conflict and to make effective recommendations for the court which are in the best interest of children involved.

 When parents separate many act on emotions and fail to understand how their actions are impacting on their child.
 One of the objectives of our community-based family conflict resolution program is to help improve the quality of life for parents, children and families through education.
 Our engaging on line cooperative parenting program sets a new standard for educating parents experiencing conflict as a result of family court or child protection matters.